uhm-coe/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.11.0 =
+* Add plugin option to choose post statuses other than "published" that can be publicly viewable.
+* Remove the "Reveal Private Pages?" block attribute (and the "public" shortcode attribute) that allowed inserted private pages to be publicly viewable, since it can be controlled by lower-privilege users.
+Use the new plugin option above to set this behavior.
+* Prevent inserting pages with trash or revision post statuses (security).

 = 3.10.0 =
 * Fix URLInput in Insert Pages block (render URLInput in a Popover component to prevent overflow issues).